Our last article about “superfoods” included two super grains, but this one focuses on two other foods from the starch group.

 This vegetable has a strong antioxidant power thanks to the high levels of vitamin A and C. Moreover, it includes potassium, manganese, phytonutrients, vitamin B6, and fiber, making it a nutrient powerhouse.

 It helps fight heart disease and cancer, especially prostate and breast cancer.
 Researchers even link it to longevity.
+For those who are already suffering from prostate cancer, these prostadine independent reviews may help you.

 What’s more, they have a low glycemic index and plenty of fiber, which means it’s a good choice for people with diabetes.